 Determinate.
 Bush.
 Originally known as 'Orange', but we decided that it was so good it needed a more befitting moniker, so we launched a competition to find it!
 Produces large, sprawling plants that bear pale orange cherry tomatoes in profusion.
 Their intense flavour is delicious when eaten raw, but also makes them perfect for a tasty tomato puree.

 Indeterminate.
 Cordon.
-Our donor saved seed from striped tomato fruit given to him in the 1960s by Dr Lewis Darby of the Glasshouse Crops Research Institute, Littlehampton.
-The fruits have attractive orange/dark green stripes which fade when fully mature, thin skins and a rich flavour.
-Seed Guardian Alan Booth suggests eating them while the stripes are still clearly visible and the flavour has a tangy sharpness.
+Our donor saved seed from striped tomato fruit given to him in the mid-1960s by Dr Lewis Darby of the Glasshouse Crops Research Institute, Littlehampton.
+The vigorous plants produce an abundance of attractive fruit, which are striped dark red and dark green with thin skins when mature, ideal for cooking and making tomato sauces.

 Indeterminate.
 Cordon.
-Another variation on the variety produced when our donor saved seed from striped tomato fruit passed to him in the mid-1960s by Dr Lewis Darby of the Glasshouse Crops Research Institute, Littlehampton.
+Our donor saved seed from striped tomato fruit given to him in the mid-1960s by Dr Lewis Darby of the Glasshouse Crops Research Institute, Littlehampton.
 This variety produces heavy trusses of red fruits with golden orange streaks.
+Following tomato trials in 2020 it was described by thechattygardener.com as their “out-and-out-winner...very juicy with a classic tomato taste and was simply beautiful to look at.”
 Does best under glass.

 Indeterminate.
 Cordon.
 Our donor obtained the seed from an elderly Russian lady at the covered market outside Tallinn, Estonia.
 We found it to be high yielding and visually quite spectacular.
 It produces flowers in clusters that look like golden chandeliers, giving rise to a profusion of small, bright yellow, sweet and thin-skinned fruit that, reportedly, “Taste like sunshine!”.